 Lincolnshire Partnership NHS Foundation Trust

-The trust provides specialist health and social care services for people with a learning disability and/or mental health issues.
+The trust provides specialist health and social care services for people with a learning disability, autism or both, and/or mental health issues.
 The Manthorpe Centre at the trust cares for older adults suffering from dementia and has purchased two innovatively-designed robotic animals, to aid patient care on the ward.

 The use of robotic animals helps patients to: